C47D/PSoC_Creator_External_Components/README.md

 5. Use it, modify it if you like!!!

-TODO: Find if it's possible to add external components as default dependency.
+**TODO**: Find if it's possible to add external components as default dependency.